Not Cleared Direct

 Risk

-DEN230036 is an FDA 510(k) submission for the Sepsis ImmunoScore.
-This device is classified as a Software Device To Aid In The Prediction Or Diagnosis Of Sepsis (Class II - Special Controls, product code SAK).
+DEN230036 is an FDA 510(k) submission (not cleared) for the Sepsis ImmunoScore.
+Classified as Software Device To Aid In The Prediction Or Diagnosis Of Sepsis (product code SAK), Class II - Special Controls.

 Submitted by Prenosis, Inc. (Chicago, US).
-The FDA issued a Not Cleared (DENG) decision on April 2, 2024.
+The FDA issued a Not Cleared (DENG) decision on April 2, 2024 after a review of 333 days.

 Submission Details